-Our board of directors is comprised of 9 regular members and 3 alternates.
+Our board of directors is comprised of 12 regular members and 4 alternates.
 Each board member is elected for the term of one year, can be re-elected and pursuant to Mexican law, members of the Board continue in their positions after the expiration of their terms for up to an additional 30-day period if new members are not elected.
 Furthermore, in certain circumstances provided under the Mexican Securities Market Law, the Board of Directors may elect temporary directors who then may be elected or replaced at the shareholders' meetings.
 The alternate members may take the place of the regular members and of the independent members only if they have this capacity.
 The board members are elected or ratified by the shareholders' meeting.
-All of the current regular members and alternates were elected or ratified in their positions at the shareholders' meeting held on April 28, 2023.
-Of the eleven members of our board of directors, eight are independent, representing 72.7% of our board and three are not independent, which represents 27.3% of the Board of Directors (in each case, without including the alternate members).
+All of the current regular members and alternates were elected or ratified in their positions at the shareholders' meeting held on April 25, 2024.
+Of the twelve members of our board of directors, nine are independent, representing 75.0% of our board and three are not independent, which represents 25.0% of the Board of Directors (in each case, without including the alternate members).

 Pursuant to the Mexican Securities Market Law (Securities Market Law; "LMV") and to our corporate by-laws, at least 25% of the board members shall be independent and that independence is qualified at the shareholders' meeting that appoints them, subject to the observations of the CNBV.
-Our board of directors is composed of eleven regular members, ten of which are male, representing 90.9% of our board, and one of which is female, representing 9.1% of our board (in each case, excluding alternates.
+Our board of directors is composed of twelve regular members, all of which are male, 4 male alternates and 1 female alternate.